manav-punjabi/sparks/README.md

 In this task i have coded linear reggression from scratch in python using
 1) the normal equation
 2) Gradient descent

-the reggression performed is a one variable but the same could be applied for multivariable just By increasing columns of X vector of feature
+The reggression performed is a one variable but the same could be applied for multivariable just By increasing columns of X vector of feature